DeclanMolony/Data301_Final_Project/README.md

 We were able to find a multi-tabbed excel file [here](https://www.taxpolicycenter.org/statistics/state-individual-income-tax-rates-2000-2020) that contained the sales tax rates for states by year.
 Additionally, it was missing the years of 2005 and 2009.
 In order to find those years, we had to look at government websites for [2005](https://govinfo.library.unt.edu/taxreformpanel/meetings/pdf/Salestax_04182005.pdf) and [2009](https://taxfoundation.org/updated-state-and-local-option-sales-tax/).

+Year-to-year formatting was inconsistent.
+Several helper functions were created to aid in consolidating formatting across years.
+(Original data has inconsistent merged cells, lack of structure, and other details like superscripts in the excel file.)

+### **Migration Data**

+In order to get state-by-state migration data, we went to the United States Census Bureau [here](https://www.census.gov/data/tables/time-series/demo/geographic-mobility/state-to-state-migration.html).
+This site has access to state-by-state migration data between 2005-2019 contained in an excel file.

+The data was formatted poorly with merged cells across columns and it repeated the indexing column every 11th column.
+The formatting was slightly different for each year, so we had to find the few common patterns that were similar across all years to make sure we could clean all excel files into a common format.
+Then we combined the data frames for each year into one main data frame with the years included as an extra column.

+## **III.
+Exploratory Analysis**